mozilla-services/syncstorage-rs/docs/src/tools/payload-offload-infrastructure.md

 8. **Measure before enabling on prod.** The change stream costs Spanner storage that has not been quantified.
 Turning the stream on ahead of any offload traffic is the cheap way to find out.
-Tracked by STOR-639.

 Enabled APIs need no change. `project_services` in `projects/tf/webservices/locals.tf` feeds both the prod and nonprod